davidchesnut/sp-general-docs/docs/how-to-follow-people-by-using-the-net-client-object-model-in-sharepoint-2013.md

 ---
-title: How to: Follow people by using the .NET client object model in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 0fdb7ca5-d408-4256-b52b-886c4bc3b5b8
+title: How to Follow people by using the .NET client object model in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 0fdb7ca5-d408-4256-b52b-886c4bc3b5b8
 ---